KadirTarti/Digital_Solutions/README.md

   To efficiently manage styles, reduce redundancy, and enhance the maintainability of the website's codebase.

 ## Objective 🔍

-Build a Horoscope Appointment App using ReactJS.
+Develop a website using SCSS for styling.

 ### This project helped me develop the following skills:

-⭐ improve coding skills within HTML & CSS & SCSS & JS & ReactJS
+⭐ improve coding skills within HTML & CSS & SCSS

-⭐ Printing the requested data from the Data.js file to the screen

 ⭐ use git commands (push, pull, commit, add etc.) and Github as Version Control System.